tristanmyers/tristanmyers/README.md

-Hello, I'm a self taught web developer.
+Hello, I'm a self taught software engineer.
 Feel free to check out my pinned repos.

-I'm constantly improving my programming skills, soft skills and motivated to learn whatever I need for the job.
+Started with web development and very interested in many areas of software engineering as well as hardware engineering.

 ---